Clinical UM Guideline

 Contraindications to use of Makena include:

 This clinical guideline is largely based on an analysis of two randomized trials of progestational compounds, as a technique to prevent preterm delivery in high-risk women.
-Meis and colleagues focused on the use of weekly intramuscular injections of 17 alpha-hydroxyprogesterone caproate – 17P (Meis, 2003), while da Fonseca and colleagues focused on the role of vaginal suppositories of progesterone (da Fonseca, 2003).
+Meis and colleagues focused on the use of weekly IM of 17 alpha-hydroxyprogesterone caproate – 17P (Meis, 2003), while da Fonseca and colleagues focused on the role of vaginal suppositories of progesterone (da Fonseca, 2003).
 A variety of outcomes can be considered.
 Ideally, a study would examine the outcomes of greatest clinical significance, such as perinatal morbidity, (as evidenced by days in the Neonatal Intensive Care Unit) or perinatal mortality.
 However, the following studies focused on the associated outcome of rates of preterm delivery, defined as birth prior to 37 weeks.
 The limitation in this outcome is that as delivery approaches 37 weeks, the associated morbidity and mortality declines.
 Delivery prior to 34 weeks is more predictably associated with neonatal morbidity and mortality.

 |Outcomes of Pregnancy|